 Access, governance and ethics

-More than one in thirty people take part in population cohort studies in the UK.
-Clinical and population health research relies on patient and public participation.
-It is therefore paramount that we secure public confidence in medical research, in particular in relation to consent and the confidentiality of personal information.
+More than one in 30 people take part in population cohort studies in the UK.
+Clinical and population health research – which ultimately is for the benefit of the health and wellbeing of the public – relies on patient and public participation.
+It is therefore paramount that we secure public confidence in medical research.
+Two areas of particular importance are firstly in relation to consent and secondly, personally identifiable information is protected.

 It is essential that sources of research data and tissues are discoverable to enable new scientific research.
 We are currently supporting three major initiatives to enable data "discoverability" across clinical trials; tissue samples and biobanks; and population cohort studies.